 Another factor to consider is whether the school offers internships.
 Getting hands-on experience through an internship not only looks good on a resume but can also let students network with professionals already in their chosen field.
 While internships may be more commonly found through on-campus degree programs, online social sciences programs may also provide assistance in arranging these opportunities.

-The right social sciences school will be different for everyone.
+The right social sciences school is different for everyone.
 Students should consider an institution's academics, faculty and campus culture.
 In addition, ask about retention rates and the placement of recent graduates to determine how many are working within their major.

-Rather than relying on second-hand information, one of the best ways to compare schools is to request information from each institution you're considering.
-If possible, talk on the phone with a representative or schedule a campus tour to be sure you're going to a school that meets your needs, both personally and academically.
+Rather than relying on second-hand information, you can also compare schools by requesting information from each institution you're considering.
+If possible, talk on the phone with a representative or schedule a campus tour.

 1. Hawthorne, John W, Interview with Author (December 20, 2015)